briwagner/phase-0/week-4/nums-letters.md

 #How does Ruby handle addition, subtraction, multiplication, and division of numbers?

 Ruby handles math operations much like a calculator.
 The challenge is getting the result to do what you want.
-Most likely you set a variable to store the value of the operation, so the syntax is reversed to traditional math from grade school. 'variable = 4 + 5' rather than '4 + 5 = x'.
+Most likely you set a variable to store the value of the operation, so the syntax is reversed to traditional math from grade school. `variable = 4 + 5` rather than `4 + 5 = x`.

 #What is the difference between integers and floats?